View all web browser and mobile devices available in our cloud-based test lab.

 Here, learn all about parallel testing, the benefits it provides testing teams, and common challenges you may run into.

-Parallel testing concurrently tests multiple applications or components of an application in order to reduce overall test execution time.
+Parallel testing is a method of concurrently testing multiple applications or application components in order to reduce overall test execution time.
 You can parallel test at scale by integrating test automation frameworks with a cloud-based solution, which takes care of device management.

 The opposite of parallel testing is sequential testing.
 This entails executing one test after another.
 This is a much more time-consuming approach to testing.

 In parallel testing, a tester runs two or more versions of software concurrently with the same input or test methods.
 Alternately, a single version of the software can be run simultaneously across multiple devices or desktop OS/browser combinations.

 By integrating test automation frameworks with a cloud-based solution, which takes care of device management, you can easily scale automated test across platforms in parallel.

 Related Reading: Choose Your Devices for Parallel Testing With Perfecto's Test Coverage Guide

 The main benefit of parallel testing is that it accelerates execution across multiple versions.
 Here are a few more benefits to consider.